codeabovelab/haven-platform/doc/installation.md

 Open in UI in 'Admin' -> 'Add node' and add node with address like 'http://$SELF_IP:2375'.

 ________________________________

+### Optional

+Haven has the option to use Git repositories to store its settings and the containers' setting and environment variables.
+If you intend to make use of this feature, we recommend that the Git repositories be setup first.
+Also, you can see the example repositories we have setup to see the structure.

+* Repository for Haven configuration: https://github.com/codeabovelab/haven-example-configuration
+* Repository for containner configuration: https://github.com/codeabovelab/haven-example-container-configuration

 **Optional Configuration**

 Haven's Master settings can also be passed directly via environment variables or, as mentioned before, they can also be stored in a Git repository and credentials passed in via an environment variable.
 For reading cluster-manager.properties or cluster-manager.yml from a Git repository, you must specify the Git URL, username, and password: